jtwirtz/sportsApp/README.md

 # ActivUS

 Have you ever wanted to play a pick-up game of basketball but were unsure if the courts were empty or not?
-Ever wanted to play a quck match of tennis but all your friends were busy?
+Ever wanted to play a quick match of tennis but all your friends were busy?
 Wanted to get into weightlifting but need a buddy to motivate you?

 ActivUS, for iOS and Android, is the app for you.

 ##Summary

-ActivUS is an app that allows the user to create or find sporting events that caters to their desires.
+ActivUS is a social networking app that allows the user to create or find sporting events that caters to their desires.

 ###Repo Summary